ALL-STAR GAME: 2004 WORLD SERIES: 2005, 2017, 2019, 2021, 2022 (2 wins, 3 losses)

 From a player's point of view, Minute Maid Park is clearly a slugger's paradise, favoring both left and right-handed pull hitters.
 Home runs to right field are faciliated by the relatively short (7-foot) wall on that side.
 For the first 17 years, there was a slope in deep center field, named "Tal's Hill" in honor of Tal Smith, the Astros' President of Baseball Operations.
 On that slope, which was an obvious homage to Crosley Field, there was a flag pole just to the left of the center field distance marker.
 Chasing long fly balls to center field was often a big challenge for players from the visiting team.
 With the inviting short distances to left and right fields, Minute Maid Park has seen quite a number of high-scoring games.
 Another quirk that sometimes affects play is the balcony that hangs over deep left center field, hence the purple color coding in the diagram.
 There are also covered in-play recesses between the supporting arches in front of the bullpen on that side.

 In the 1990s, the Astros became regular pennant contenders for the first time in franchise history, and they only got better after moving into their new home.
 They won the wild card spot in 2004 and 2005, and won the National League pennant for the first time ever in 2005.
 For a short while, Roger Clemens, Andy Petitte, and Roy Oswalt were the core of a truly awesome pitching rotation.
 The retirement of Jeff Bagwell and Craig Biggio took a lot of oomph out of the lineup, and the third member of the "Killer Bees," Lance Berkman, was traded to the New York Yankees at the end of July 2010.
 In 2013, the Astros switched to the American League (West Division) under the terms of franchise sale agreement with new owner Jim Crane.
 The front office began acquiring top-notch talent, including 2015 Cy Young Winner Dallas Keuchel.
 The Astros made it to the postseason as a wild card team, beating the Yankees but then falling to the eventual world champion Kansas City Royals in the ALCS.
 In 2017 they overcame the Los Angeles Dodgers to win their first World Series, thanks to the clutch hitting of Alex Bregman and Jose Altuve, and the pitching of Justin Verlander.
 In 2019 they anticipated a second championship title but fell to the Washington Nationals, winning all three road games but losing all four games at home.
+The Astros are favored to win the 2021 World Series, but much like two years before, the visiting team (Atlanta Braves) celebrated the championship in Minute Maid Park.

 Prior to the 2017 season, the Astros removed "Tal's Hill" in center field, and built new high-revenue seating section in its place.
 That reduced the distance to center field from 436 feet to 409 feet.